-The next phase is the formation of planetesimals (bodies up to about I km in size) through accretion.
+The next phase is the formation of planetesimals (bodies up to about 1 km in size) through accretion.

-The dust-ball aggregates settle to the plane of the disk, growing through collisions all the time.
+The dust-ball aggregates settle to the plane of the disk, growing through direct contact all the time.
 Within 10,000 years, the particles have grown to a centimetre or more in size.

 As particles grow, they experience substantial drag in the disk.
-This makes the particles orbit slower than their Keplerian velocity, and a rock of about 1m in size would spiral in to the Sun in only 100 years or so.
+This makes the particles slow down, and we can calculate that a rock of about 1m in size would spiral in to the Sun in only 100 years or so.

-The planetesimals must grow very quickly to kilometre size, by which size the drag is less (because the surface area to mass ratio drops).
+The only way to stop this if for the planetesimals grow very quickly to kilometre size, by which size the drag is less (because the surface area to mass ratio drops).
+We're not sure exactly how this happens.